lex-node/governance/constitution/constitution.md

     * f99386c6d7cd42a486c63ccd80f5fbea68759cd7@seed3.testnet.pokt.network:26656
 * **Pocket Network Council (Council):** the unincorporated association of Stakeholders.
 * **Pocket Network Foundation** or **Foundation**: the Pocket Network Foundation, a Cayman Islands foundation company limited by guarantee
+* **Stakeholder:** any Party who has had a Governance Stake for at least the Maturation Period.
 * **Stakeholder:** any Person who validly acquires and controls any Voting Tokens in accordance with this Constitution.
 * **Pocket Protocol:** the validity, consensus and coordination rules and procedures embodied in Pocket Core.
 * **Pocket Technologies:** /placeholder/ [NOTE TO SELF: GLOBAL REVIEW OF "POCKET NETWORK" vs. "POCKET TECHNOLOGIES" and where each is appropriate]